Holidays Calendar for June 27, 2018

 • 1978 Air France Flight 139 was hijacked by PFLP-EO and redirected to Entebbe, Uganda.
 Hostages were rescued by Israeli commandos a week later.

-• 1975 Born: Tobey Maguire, American actor and film producer best known for his roles in Sam Raimi's Spider-Man films, Pleasantville and The Great Gatsby.
+• 1975 Born: Tobey Maguire, American actor and film producer best known for his roles in Sam Raimi's Spider-Man films, Pleasantville, and The Great Gatsby.

-• 1973 President of Uruguay Juan María Bordaberry dissolved Parliament, suspended the Constitution and established a dictatorship.
+• 1973 President of Uruguay Juan María Bordaberry dissolved the Parliament, suspended the Constitution and established a dictatorship.

 • 1966 Born: J. J. Abrams, American director, producer, screenwriter, actor, and composer best known for rebooting the Star Trek franchise.